mmgen/mmgen-wallet/doc/wiki/using-mmgen-wallet/Getting-Started-with-MMGen-Wallet.md

 #### <a id="a_ct">Create a transaction (online computer)</a>

-Now that you have some BTC under MMGen’s control, you’re ready to create a transaction.
+Now that you have some BTC under MMGen Wallets’s control, you’re ready to create a transaction.
 Note that transactions are harmless until they’re signed and broadcast to the network, so feel free to experiment and create transactions with different combinations of inputs and outputs.
 Of course, if you’re using testnet or regtest mode, then you risk nothing even when broadcasting